The Student Experience

 - 5th Grade: Carolyn A. Miller Elementary School, Liberian Buduburam Refugee Settlement near Accra, Ghana

-Our all-school reads foster conversations around a wide variety of topics including friendship, differences, stereotypes, empathy, and inclusivity.
+Our all-school reads foster conversations around a wide variety of topics including friendship, differences, stereotypes, empathy, inclusivity, diversity and justice.
 Depending on the subject matter, either the whole school will read the same book aloud in each class, or developmentally-appropriate books on the same topic are read aloud.
 Reading aloud, paired with whole-class conversations, allows us to bring certain relationships and issues to the surface.
 The books we chose are tied to service learning projects, school events, national holidays, and current events.
 Examples have included:

 - Food Insecurity: Maddie's Fridge by Lois Brandt - This book addresses food insecurity, and opened up discussions around socio-economic status.
 Last year, each class read this book together ahead of our annual SOUP-er Bowl, a food collection for the North Hollywood Interfaith Food Pantry.